phetsims/calculus-grapher/doc/implementation-notes.md

   lines, continuous portion of the curve, etc. This is based on the PhET library bamboo.
 * scrubber - a tool with a sphere-shaped handle, which can be dragged to place the tool at an arbitrary x location
 * Reference Line scrubber - the scrubber with a blue handle, which lets you place a vertical "reference line" at an arbitrary x location.
 * Labeled Line - a feature that is available only via PhET-iO, which allows you to place a vertical line at an arbitrary x location, and label that line
-* Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitary x location. and label that point
+* Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitrary x location. and label that point

 ## General Considerations